May 29, 2021

 - Pain signals from the nerve go to the annular fibers around the discs

-- Restricted joints and chemical changes are relayed from joints to spinal tissue causing stimulated sympathetic nervous system
+- Restricted joints and chemical changes are relayed from joints to spinal tissue causing a stimulated sympathetic nervous system

 - If there's no motion, the disc deteriorates, sending constant pain signals to the sympathetic signaling section of the brain

-- Irritation/ inflammation of sympathetic receptors can induce stroke
+- Irritation/inflammation of sympathetic receptors can induce stroke

-- Increase in heart rate variability (HRV) or vagal tone in response to chiropractic therapy
+- Increase in heart rate variability (HRV) or vagal tone in response to chiropractic therapy (use code BEN40 to save 20%)

 - Ben's weekly chiropractic session at Valente Chiropractic in Spokane

--Best practices for maintaining heart health…44:30
+-Best practices for maintaining heart health…47:09

 - Eliminating vegetable oils